brigoste/CIRRUS/discretization/README.md

       φ_f
 ```

-This means a scheme only needs to implement the stencil when its reconstruction can be expressed as a linear combination of cell values.
+This means a scheme can implement its reconstruction as a reusable linear stencil.

 ---

-# 5. Reconstruction Schemes
+# 6. Reconstruction Schemes

 The current reconstruction implementations are: